5 Tips For Treating Nasolabial Folds

 One-to-one training sessions are open to all healthcare professionals – doctors, nurses, dentists and midwives – with a valid GMC/GDC/NMC number with an active license to practice aesthetics.
 They can also be used by Level 7 students who feel they may benefit from further targeted training in specific areas.

-To find out more, existing students can contact our support team or, if you’re new to Harley Academy, book a call with our head of student recruitment, Deneal Basi, who’ll be able to help you choose the best aesthetics training for you.
+To find out more, existing students can contact our Student Support team.
+Or, if you’re a doctor, dentist, nurse or midwife just starting your medical aesthetics training journey, get in touch with our Courses team.
+They’ll be happy to answer all your questions and help you choose the best aesthetics course for you.